ShuHuei/ORA_finalproject/README.md

 Then we can use this self-defined state and historical data to calculate the transition matrix.
 Some of the results are as follows.
 <img src="https://github.com/ShuHuei/ORA_finalproject/blob/main/transition%20matrix.PNG" width="100%" height="100%">

 Now we can define the reward.
 All the state we have explained above.
-So we know that the state (3 0) Group1 is the worst case and the state (0 1) is the best case.
+So we know that the state (3 0) in Group1 is the worst case and the state (0 1) is the best case.
 The rewards are defined in the following table.
 <table align="center">
     <thead>
         <tr>